-- 1. Consultation to Date Meeting of Officers and the Portfolio Holder with Advice Agency representatives and follow up correspondence. - 2.
-Consultation proposed Discussion with Cumbria Community Legal Services Partnership and relevant local agencies.
+- Consultation to Date - 1.
+Meeting of Council officers and the Community Activities Portfolio Holder with Advice Agency representatives and follow up correspondence. - 2.
+Meeting with Legal services Commission representatives on 3rd December 2002 - 2.
+Consultation proposed Further discussion with Cumbria Community Legal Services Partnership and relevant local agencies.